Tooth Loss Statistics

 How Smoking Contributes to Tooth Loss

 These ACP findings are reflected in numbers from the NIDCR.
-Here are the average number of remaining teeth based on a history of tobacco use:
+Here are the average numbers of remaining teeth based on a history of tobacco use:

 - Current Smoker - 23.4